kaanboyacii/React-Node.js_Video-Sharing-App/README.md

     Navigate to the cloned directory: cd project-name

-    Navigate to the API folder: cd api
+    Navigate to the API folder: cd server

     Run npm install command to install the API packages.